Rocks-E/RR_Machine_Simulator/README.md

 This machine is not meant to replicate existing modern CPU instruction sets or architecture, nor is it meant to necessarily emulate "good" CPU design.
 Instead, it is intended to be a simplified view of machine language and processor cycles for early students - similar to the Brookshear machine.

-Currently no command-line or graphical interface exists.
+Currently no graphical interface exists - instructions on using the command-line interface are below.
 The machine is a struct (rr_machine_t) consisting of the following fields:
 - Program counter (1-byte)
 - Status register (1-byte)
   - ____SSZC